djaus2/MQTTnet.Client.Extensions.AzureIoT/README.md

 ## Added
 - NetStandardLib
-  - NetStandardConsoleApp
+  - NetStandardTestConsoleApp
   - NetStandardTestMeadowApp
 - MeadowMqttApplication

 ## About
 - NetStandardLib*
 Uses the ,, lib to open a connection to an Azure IoT Hub using DeviceConnectionString and send one telemetry packet.
-  - NetStandardConsoleApp
+  - NetStandardTestConsoleApp
 Desktop (.Net Core 3.1) test app for NetStandardLib _(Works)_
-  - NetStandarTestdMeadowApp
+  - NetStandardTestMeadowApp
 Meadow Project Lab V3 test app for NetStandardLib _(Fails)_
 - MeadowMqttApplication* _(Work in progress)_
 _Working on this_